 - A certificate for a qualification recognised by the National Governing Body.

 - The chance to take up a Coach Licence to Practise – both L1 and L2 coaches can apply to become Licensed.
 This licence is offered to those taking the qualification through the Angling Trust’s Coaching Centre, and once issued will need to be kept current in order to benefit from the insurance etc.

-- Learners completing a Level 1 or Level 2 course will be provided with the means to undertake an appropriate Enhanced DBS Disclosure in connection with coach licensing.
-DBS checking is NOT required in order to pass the course, but application details are now supplied to Learners in the weeks before their selected course.
+- Learners completing a Level 1 or Level 2 course will be provided with the means to undertake an appropriate category of Enhanced DBS check, which is a requirement of coach licensing.
+DBS checking is NOT required in order to pass the course, but application details are now normally supplied to Learners in the weeks before their selected course.

 Q: WHAT JOB CAN I DO WHEN I QUALIFY?

 The Level 1 qualification is a generic award and qualifies you as an assistant or support coach who can plan, deliver, and review angling coaching activities.
 You will be able to work under the guidance of a Level 2 angling coach.
 You can apply to become a Licensed Level 1 Coach.

 The Level 2 Angling Event Lead Coach certificate qualifies you to become an independent coach who can plan, deliver and review linked and progressive angling sessions.
 It can be taken by anyone over the age of 18 who has an appropriate level of experience in angling.
 The qualification isn’t awarded specifically in coaching Coarse, Game or Sea angling, but deals with the coaching skills that you’ll apply to your personal area of expertise.
 You can apply to become a Licensed Level 2 Angling Event Lead Coach.